 While many pet owners already know this, here’s a refresher on the matter.
 Excessive panting while on a run means your pet needs a rest and/or some water.
 Pay attention to their non-verbal signals while out jogging with a dog, and you’ll keep them happier and healthier.

 Many avid runners will pack water to share with their dog, or even collapsible bowls or special water bottles for dogs.
-Which leads us to the next ‘Do’ of running with dogs: Consider purchasing some new items and dog supplies for running with dogs that’ll make your jogs together more enjoyable and safer.
+This leads us to the next ‘Do’ of running with dogs: Consider purchasing some new items and dog supplies for running with dogs that’ll make your jogs together more enjoyable and safer.

 Consider Purchasing Dog Products for Running